Jamals211/Partners-In-Wine/README.md

   <img src="Images/Vineyard-chalk-soil.jpg" width="850">
 </p>

-Determine how weather and soil impact the quality of wine.

 ## Purpose
 The purpose of this project is to determine how weather and soil impacts the quality of wine.